Special production: Production line for the manufacture of ceramic injection molded feedstocks.

 Application: Research & Development

-The first contact with the customer, the Zurich University of Applied Sciences (ZHAW), came about as a result of a recommendation from an existing customer.
-The customer was looking for a shear roll for the production of ceramic injection molding (CIM) feedstocks in laboratory scale.
-This was to be used to produce batches of one to ten kilograms from a mixing unit.
+The initial contact with the customer came through a recommendation from an existing client.
+The customer was seeking a shear roll system for producing ceramic injection molding (CIM) feedstocks at a laboratory scale.
+The equipment was intended to produce batches ranging from one to ten kilograms from a mixing unit.

 As a specialist for customized solutions, we wanted to offer the customer a hand, even though we had not manufactured shear rolls ourselves before.
 Since the technology of shear rolls and extruders is related, it was agreed in a first step to carry out trials on an existing twin screw extruder in the Xceptional Instruments laboratory to test whether an extruder would also be suitable for the application as an alternative.
 Although the customer already had a laboratory extruder from a competitor, it was unsuitable due to the low torque and insufficient mixing effect, which led the customer to focus on a shear roll.